EnigmaCurry/d.rymcg.tech/tiddlywiki/README.md

 make config
 ```

-Configure the following environemnt variables:
+Configure the following environment variables:

  * `TIDLYWIKI_TRAEFIK_HOST` the domain name to serve the wiki from.
  * Setup usernames and passwords (this automatically sets
    `TIDLYWIKI_HTTP_AUTH` with `htpasswd` encoded usernames/passwords).

+Install:

 ```
 make install
 ```

+Open the wiki as the admin user:

 ```
 make open